 In 1981, BCOL 40025, in the newer darker-green scheme, built 10-71 was at Weldwood:

 Other boxcars spotted at Weldwood: CN 592508, 568638, 567039, CP 290443 and BCOL 4943 and 40879.
+Passing by aboard VIA in June, 1982 two CN double-door boxcars were spotted at Weldwood.
+The building is now a Home Hardware store, and the former rail-served platform is still used for under-cover lumber storage.
 After the Industrial Spur crossed Gardiners Road, it curved away from CN's Kingston Sub double track and led to the Northern Telecom phone cable plant.
 In this aerial view, the spur can be seen just below the parking lot, as it dog-legs back into the plant property:

 In June 2000, NCLX (ex-DOCX) 44608 was off-spot for the plant, in front of the DuPont warehouse shown in Part 1: